BaronKhan/gitgudcommit/linux/docs/arch-overview.md

 # Repo Manager
 * Handles the repository
+* Holds a reference/pointer to the Git repository
+* Contains a Commit Manager, Log Manager and Training Manager

+## Commit Manager
+* Handles the creation/editing of a new commit message
+* Acts a a replacement for the `git commit` command
+* Accesses the Git message handler and edits it before committing

+### Commit
+* A Commit instance is a single Git commit
+* Contains all the metadata of the commit (message, author, timestamp, etc)

+## Log Manager
+* Outputs the scores of all commits in the repository
+* Retrieves all of the commits sequentially
+* Uses Intel TBB, OpenMP or cpp-taskflow to calculate scores in parallel
+* Multithreading required due to intensive use of POS-tagger

 ## Training Manager
-* Handles the training of models on the repo to generate messages
+* Handles the training of the keyword mapping and saves result to a JSON file
+* Able to load a JSON file if it exists (also add JSON file to .gitignore)
 * Use `--train` command line flag to train on current repo
 * Approximate training time based on number of total commits
-* If no models trained, use default, general models

-## Commit Manager
-* Handles the creation of the new commit message
-* Accesses the Git message handler and edits it before committing